Posted by Brent Wilson on 9/6/2016 to Birds & Wildlife

 Most butterflies drink nectar, so growing nectar-rich flowers will attract butterflies to your garden.
 Different species of butterfly might prefer different flowers, but they will generally feed on many types of flowers from annual and perennial plants, shrubs, vines, and trees.

 Butterflies only lay their eggs on the types of plants that the caterpillar will eventually eat (this differs from species to species).
-So growing the right type of plants to feed caterpillars is important, since it will allow female butterflies to lay their eggs in your garden.
+So having the right type of plants to feed caterpillars is important, since it will allow female butterflies to lay their eggs in your garden.
+That said, many of the host plants are found everywhere in the wild so aren't as important or necessary to incorporate in the butterfly garden.

 Note: Caterpillars mostly eat leaves; usually the leaves that they were laid on.
-Don't worry, the plants will grow foliage back.
+But don't worry, the plants will grow foliage back.
+Linked items are ones that we do offer on the website at certain times of the year.

 Suggested Butterfly Garden Plants